Fever Medicine in Japan: How to Keep Your Temperature in Check

 Ibuprofenイブプロフェン100 – 200 mgFast anti-inflammatory effect

-First-time visitors may be surprised that Type 2 OTC drugs can be picked up freely, whereas Type 1 OTC drugs require a quick counselling session.
+First-time visitors should be aware that Type 2 OTC drugs can be picked up freely, whereas Type 1 OTC drugs require a quick counselling session, and sometimes a signature of consent.

 • 葛根湯 (Kakkontō) for the “chill‐and-stiff-neck” stage of a cold.

-• 小柴胡湯 (Shōsaikōtō) for lingering low-grade fevers.Caution: Kampo can interact with prescription drugs—inform the pharmacist of any medication you take.
+• 小柴胡湯 (Shōsaikōtō) for lingering low-grade fevers.Caution: Kampo can interact with prescription drugs, so inform your pharmacist of any medication you take.

 DrugFormIndicationTypical Out-of-Pocket Cost*